Karl Taro Greenfeld: Biography

 His short stories have won the Pushcart Prize (2021), the Alice Hoffman Prize (2012) and O. Henry Prize (2012) and appeared in Best American Short Stories (2009 and 2013).

 His novel Triburbia, about a group of families living in the Tribeca neighborhood of Manhattan, was published by Harper in July 2012.
 His novel The Subprimes about a woman who may or may not be the messiah, and the band of impoverished homeless Americans she comes to lead, was published by Harper in May 2015.

-He has written for the Showtime drama Ray Donovan and the Netflix live action remake of Cowboy Bebop.
+He has written for the Showtime drama Ray Donovan, the Netflix live action remake of Cowboy Bebop, and the HBO Max series Tokyo Vice.
+He is a Henry Crown Fellow of the Aspen Institute, and a Knight-Bagehott Fellow of Columbia University.

-He is a Henry Crown Fellow of the Aspen Institute and a Knight-Bagehott Fellow of Columbia University.
+In 2025, he wrote about the destruction of his home during the Palisades Fire.